IMPORTANT SAFETY INFORMATION FOR BRILINTA® (ticagrelor) 60-MG AND 90-MG TABLETS

 In the management of ACS, initiate BRILINTA treatment with a 180-mg loading dose.
 Administer 90 mg twice daily during the first year after an ACS event.
 After one year administer 60 mg twice daily.
 Use BRILINTA with a daily maintenance dose of aspirin of 75-100 mg.

-Please read Medication Guide and Prescribing Information, including Boxed WARNINGS, for BRILINTA.
+Please read full Prescribing Information, including Boxed WARNINGS, and Medication Guide.